Butter For Brain Health

 You might be surprised to find out that your breakfast spread could play a role in the prevention of neurological conditions such as Alzheimer’s disease.

-For instance, a study conducted on elderly patients showed that those who consumed whole dairy products regularly had lesser chances of developing dementia over a span of 10 years compared to those who didn’t.
+For instance, a study conducted on elderly patients showed that those who consumed whole dairy products regularly had lesser chances of developing over a span of 10 years compared to those who didn’t.

 This includes butter, which is rich in essential nutrients like Vitamin A and D that can potentially contribute to brain health.